In this post, you’ll learn what’s involved with website care, and why it’s important to regularly care for your website.

-If your website isn’t a big part of your business and marketing strategy, then I don’t recommend you outsource website care.
+If your website isn’t a big part of your business and marketing strategy, then you likely don’t need to outsource website care.

-But if you have big business and income goals that involve your website, then it’s definitely worth your time and money to outsource your website care.
+But if you generate revenue through traffic to your website, it’s definitely worth your the time-saving investment to outsource your website care.

 Care plans vary in cost.
 Only you can decide what investment is right for your situation.